 It is important to note that many individual vendors on the streets or inside shopping malls charge a 3% fee on all transactions.
 Be sure to check with them before using your card.

-Thailand has three major service providers: TrueMove, AIS, and Dtac.
+Thailand has two major service providers: TrueMove and AIS.
 They do not have notable differences for tourists.
 They have similar prices, packages, and signal quality.
 The exception is made only when you need to go to very remote places.
 In this case, AIS is your best option because of its strong signal.

 Sim cards can be purchased directly at any international airports, mini-marts, and service provider shops.
 You can check our Thai Sim Cards guide for more information.